aminulmizi/aminulmizi.github.io/_projects/Night-Light-Rocket.md

     </figure>
 </p>

 <p>After the disc had been cut out, I wanted to test out what the final product would look like according to the product specifications.
 Originally, the centerpiece (the discs and pipe) would be 30cm long and the discs 3cm apart from eachother, however after modelling this with the discs I wasnt happy with the look.
-I decided to reduce the dimensions to a 20cm centerpiece with the discs in between at 2 cm apart, which made the drastically improved the look.
+I decided to reduce the dimensions to a 20cm centerpiece with the discs in between at 2 cm apart, which drastically improved the look.
 This did result in me having to recalibrate the other components in the build accordingly.
 <figure>
     <img src="https://i.imgur.com/sp5BbTm.png?1" alt="Model" style="width:400px;height:300px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Modelling the center piece with the cut out discs</strong></figcaption>